|UCAS code||W100||Duration||3 years (BFA)|

 In the first year of the BFA course, students are provided with basic materials and more specialist materials are available to buy at cost.
 There is no expectation for students to arrive with any additional equipment or materials beyond those they may already possess.

 Each student receives a materials grant (currently £475) from the Ruskin School of Art for each year of the course.
 Finalists also receive a further materials grant (£280) for their work in the final show.
-Students in the second and third years of the course are expected to meet any additional costs for materials, applying to their college for support in the first instance.
-Colleges may also provide support for student projects and travel, including the optional work experience programme for second year students who take part in the Ruskin’s Professional Practice Programme.
+Students are expected to meet any additional costs for materials, and may apply to their college for support in the first instance.
+Colleges may also provide support for student projects and travel.

 Final year students normally stage a public exhibition of their work following the final examination and they collectively raise funds for this through sponsorship, art sales and other activities.